OsmosysSoftware/dev-standards/docker-setups/angular-docker.md

 ### Benefits of Docker Setup

-Setting up a Docker environment for your NestJS application with MariaDB database offers several benefits:
+Setting up a Docker environment for your Angular application with Nginx offers several benefits:

 - Easy deployment and scalability.
 - Consistent development environment across different machines.